theCodeJerk/project-log/README.md

 There is no header.
 A simple footer to mark the bottom of the page.

-A left side bar shows links to 'home', the dashboard page, a top-level link to the projects page, new project and a list of all the available projects.
+A left side bar shows the user link, links to 'home', the dashboard page, a top-level link to the projects page, new project and a list of all the available projects.